luyangliuable/coding-notes/cybersecurity/threat-modeling/readme.md

 Develop -> Get alert and install patch -> Discover vulnerability

 1. Someone uncovers and discloses a new vulnerability in a piece of software.
-2. Hackers exploits the vulnerability and launch attacks agians the system
+2. Hackers exploits the vulnerability and launch attacks agians the system,
 3. Simulaneously, software security teams work on a fix.
 4. If the vulnerability is serious, inform news/media.
 5. Knee-jerk countermeasures